 Pacemaker implantations are extremely successful, with rates greater than 99 percent.
 For a 3-lead pacemaker system, the success rates are about 97 percent.

 The risks of major complications from a pacemaker implant are low.
-Complications may include injury to blood vessels, heart muscle or lung tissue; bleeding complications; an infection that requires device removal; and extremely rarely, death.
+Complications may include injury to blood vessels, heart muscle or lung tissue; bleeding complications; an infection that requires device removal; and, extremely rarely, death.
 There is also the chance that your pacemaker device could have a random component failure.
 If this happens, the pacemaker generator or lead may need to be replaced.

 Monitoring your pacemaker

 Your pacemaker will need to be periodically evaluated.
-At these evaluations, the health of your pacemaker will be checked including the leads and the battery function.
+At these evaluations, the health of your pacemaker will be checked, including the leads and the battery function.
 Pacemakers can also store information about your heart rhythm.
 This information will be reviewed as well.

 Transtelephonic Monitoring: Transtelephonic Monitoring (TTM) is a method to assess if there is adequate battery function in your pacemaker.
-Transtelephonic Monitoring does not provide any other information about the pacemaker nor does it provide the ability for the pacemaker to be adjusted or reprogrammed.
+Transtelephonic Monitoring does not provide any other information about the pacemaker, nor does it provide the ability for the pacemaker to be adjusted or reprogrammed.
 Transtelephonic Monitoring is completed over the phone.

-At Home Monitoring: Some pacemakers can be evaluated with a home monitoring system.
+At-Home Monitoring: Some pacemakers can be evaluated with a home monitoring system.
 This system uses a unique monitor that sends the pacemaker information over the internet.
 This information can then be reviewed by staff at The Ohio State University.
-All information sent over the internet is only reviewed during normal business hours.
+All information sent over the internet is reviewed only during normal business hours.

 If your pacemaker is capable of being monitored from home, the device nurse will enroll you in the program.
-As with transtelephonic monitoring, home monitoring cannot change the pacemaker parameters but more information about the leads and heart rhythm can be obtained from the system.
+As with transtelephonic monitoring, home monitoring cannot change the pacemaker parameters, but more information about the leads and heart rhythm can be obtained from the system.
 Home monitoring and the transtelephonic monitoring do not treat any medical condition.